 Slide Linux Agent¶

 The Slide Linux Agent runs on supported distributions and uses the mooCBT kernel module (installed via DKMS) for change tracking.
-This page explains installation, lists validated distributions, supported file systems, and other notes.
+This page explains installation, supported file systems, current limitations, and other notes.

 Installation¶

-To install the Slide Linux Agent, run the following command on any supported distribution and version.
+You can install the Slide Linux Agent by running the following command on any supported distribution and version.
+Press enter when prompted to confirm the install and to enable updates.

-For non-interactive installation, pass -y to accept the script defaults without prompts (enable auto-updates):
+For non-interactive installation, you can pass -y to automatically accept all prompts.

 | Version | Supported |